How Police Determine Probable Cause in DWI Cases

 Police consider the following probable cause for a DWI arrest:

-Smells like Alcohol: If you roll down your window and the police smell alcohol on your breath or in your car, this could be considered evidence in plain sight.
+- Smells like Alcohol: If you roll down your window and the police smell alcohol on your breath or in your car, this could be considered evidence in plain sight.
 This is often how DWI investigations begin.

-Failed Nystagmus Gaze Test: When an officer suspects a driver of driving while under the influence, they can request the driver perform a field test.
-One of the most commonly used field tests is the Nystagmus test.
+- Failed Nystagmus Gaze Test: When an officer suspects a driver of driving while under the influence, they can request the driver perform a series of standardized field sobriety tests.
+One of the most commonly used field sobriety tests is the Horizontal Gaze Nystagmus test.
 During this test, an officer will ask the driver to follow a pen or other object with their eyes as they pass the object from one side of the suspect’s gaze to the other.
 If you fail this test, this could lead to you being asked to perform other field sobriety tests, to blow into a portable breath screening test or being asked to take a chemical test at the police station.

-Swerving or Failure to Maintain: Erratic driving, swerving between lanes, and excessive speeding could be considered probable cause for stopping a driver and could add to the suspicion that the driver is intoxicated.
+- Swerving or Failure to Maintain: Erratic driving, swerving between lanes, and excessive speeding could be considered probable cause for stopping a driver and could add to the suspicion that the driver is intoxicated.

-Breathalyzer Results: In most states, you give implied consent to be breathalyzer tests by holding a valid license.
+- Breathalyzer Results: In most states, you give implied consent to the breathalyzer tests by holding a valid license.
 If an officer believes they have probable cause that a driver was operating their vehicle while under the influence, New York laws of implied consent give that officer the ability to perform and chemical test to check their BAC levels.
 If you are found to have refused a properly demanded test your driving privileges will be revoked for a minimum of one year.

 At Tilem & Associates, we pride ourselves on our tenacity.
 Our attorneys are experienced with DWI and DWAI cases and know the law and the science behind DWI cases.
 We will fight tirelessly to help you get the best possible results in your DWI.
 With years of experience under our belts, our White Plains DWI lawyer is the right choice for you.
 Call today!